aswath2001/DataVisualizer/README.md

 Users are allowed to download few records(selected by them).
 The downloaded file will be in CSV Format.

-The table has a search bar to filter out the users based on their Name.
+The table has a search bar to filter out the users based on their Name and a filter to filter out the users based on their gender.

 Link :https://condescending-meninsky-0fb817.netlify.app/